OlegIlyenko/hacking-scala-blog/posts/easy-dependency-injecttion-in-Play-framework-with-scaldi.md

 ### Integration with Play App

 Now we will try to integrate our new module in the Play app.
-The first thing you need to do is to add dependency on **scaldi-play** and additional resolver in the project file (`project/Build.scala`).
+The first thing you need to do is to add dependency on **scaldi-play** in the project file (`build.sbt`).
 Something like this:

-	object ApplicationBuild extends Build {
-	  val appName         = "scaldi-play-example"
-	  val appVersion      = "1.0-SNAPSHOT"

-	  val appDependencies = Seq(
+	name := "scaldi-play-example"

+	version := "1.0-SNAPSHOT"

+	libraryDependencies ++= Seq(
-	    "com.github.scaldi" %% "scaldi-play" % "0.2"
+	  "com.github.scaldi" %% "scaldi-play" % "0.2.2"
 	)

-	  val main = play.Project(appName, appVersion, appDependencies).settings()
-	}
+	play.Project.playScalaSettings

 Now you are able to use Scaldi in the project.
 Play application normally has it's initialization logic in the `Global` object, so we need to add `ScaldiSupport` in it: